Binance Market Update (2022-10-14)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, up by 3.18% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, up by 2.27% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include MDX, SUSHI, and QNT, up by 53%, 23%, and 20%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include MDX, ACH, and SUN, up by 102%, 51%, and 48%, respectively.

 Top stories of the day: